Spin-0 bosons near rotating stars: Expansion of the Hartle-Thorne metric to second order in J

 where

 and

-This equation may be solved by the method presented in \cite{elizalde_1987} where the solution has the form
+This equation may be solved by the method presented in \cite{elizalde_1987}, where the solution has the form

-and the exponent $F(r)$ is a sum of functions and a series of powers of $M/r$ where the $a_n$ coefficients have to be determined.
-It is easy to find the first few coefficients by simply substituting this ansatz back into equation (\ref{final-berti-eq}), however, as $n$ increases the expressions become larger and larger.
+and the exponent $F(r)$ is a sum of functions and a power series of $M/r$ where the $a_n$ coefficients must eventually be determined.
+It is possible to find the first few coefficients by simply substituting this ansatz back into equation (\ref{final-berti-eq}), however, as $n$ increases the expressions for the coefficients become increasingly larger.
 The first five coefficients are given by

 For large values of $r$ we have